How to Get Rid of Drain Worms in the Shower (Tiny Black Worms)

 You can also know you have drain worms when you see black larvae worms in the bathroom or sink.
 These sink worms rarely venture far from their source and will be seen just around the opening of the drain in the shower or sink.
 You can also see small worms in the bathtub close to the drainage or other places with crevices where they can breed.

-If you’re not sure about the presence of drain worms, put a sticky tape close to the drain.
-The worms will stick on it when they crawl on it and you can easily see them.
+If you’re not sure about the presence of drain worms, put sticky tape close to the drain.
+The worms will stick to it when they crawl on it, and you can easily see them.

 What causes drain worms?